MobileNativeFoundation/Store/README.md

 For convenience, there are `Store.get(key)` and `Store.fresh(key)` extension functions.

 * `suspend fun Store.get(key: Key): Value`: This method returns a single value for the given key.
 If available, it will be returned from the in memory cache or the persister.
-An error will be thrown if not value is available in either the `cache` or `persister`, and the `fetcher` fails to load the data from the network.
+An error will be thrown if no value is available in either the `cache` or `persister`, and the `fetcher` fails to load the data from the network.
 * `suspend fun Store.fresh(key: Key): Value`: This method returns a single value for the given key that is obtained by querying the fetcher.
 An error will be thrown if the `fetcher` fails to load the data from the network, regardless of whether any value is available in the `cache` or `persister`.

 ```kotlin